SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 > A world rectangular coordinate selected for display is called a window.
 (Note: This is not the Operating System Window.)
 The window defines what is viewed, whereas the viewport defines where it is to be displayed.
 A viewport is a rectangular area of the display window.
 By default, it is the entire window (client area of the operating system’s window) application.
 It can be set to any smaller size in pixels.
 >
-> in XNA viewports can be the entire screen or just a portion, for now the viewport should be considered as the working space in the screen.&nbsp; Care also has to be taken (especially when deploying to XBOX’s) to scale the viewport down to the safe viewing area of the screen, as some monitors and TV’s do not display correctly around the edges, to cope with this we scale the screen down for viewing to what is referred to as the “TileSafeViewing” area.&nbsp; A sample exists on the CC site to show this but I’ll also implement and describe it here.
+> in XNA viewports can be the entire screen or just a portion, for now the viewport should be considered as the working space in the screen.
+Care also has to be taken (especially when deploying to XBOX’s) to scale the viewport down to the safe viewing area of the screen, as some monitors and TV’s do not display correctly around the edges, to cope with this we scale the screen down for viewing to what is referred to as the “TileSafeViewing” area.
+A sample exists on the CC site to show this but I’ll also implement and describe it here.

 ### 3 Bitmap